8 cheap Ski Resorts in Austria with the Best Value for Money!

 Kilometres of slopes: 75 km

 The Wildkogel-Arena in the Salzburger Land region offers excellent value for money with 75 perfectly groomed kilometres of slopes.
 This family-friendly ski resort reaches altitudes of up to 2,100 m and features a well-balanced mix of easy and intermediate runs.
-With a 6-day ski pass averaging 285,93 pounds and moderate prices for refreshments – around 14,25 pounds for lunch in the cosy mountain huts – the Wildkogel-Arena ranks among the Austrian ski resorts with not only affordable ski passes.
+With a 6-day lift pass averaging about £281 and moderate prices for refreshments – around £14 for lunch in the cosy mountain huts – the Wildkogel-Arena ranks among the Austrian ski resorts with not only affordable lift passes.
 Eighteen modern lifts, including the new 8-seater gondola, provide convenient access to the slopes.
 A special highlight off the pistes is the 14 km long, floodlit toboggan run – the longest in the world.

 Schneesicherer Skispaß in der Wildkogel-Arena